Become a Skilled Occupational Therapist

 Semester-by-Semester Program Experiences

-Read more on first and second year experiences in our PEL graduate program
+Read more about first- and second-year experiences in our PEL graduate program

-Our PEL program begins in summer and you will learn beside your PEL peers in our Occupational Therapy Theory course and together with rising seniors from our combined BS/MS program in the Functional Human Anatomy course.
+Our PEL program begins in summer.
+You will learn alongside your PEL peers in our Occupational Therapy Theory course and together with rising seniors from our combined BS/MS/OTD program in the Functional Human Anatomy course.

 Fall coursework applies the OT process to adult populations by integrating foundational content and concepts with adult clinical conditions, assessments, and interventions.
 Examples of hands-on learning opportunities in the past have included: